fmbot-discord/docs/docs/commands/friends.md

 Adds one or multiple friends to your friends list.

-Can both be used with Discord users or Last.FM usernames.
+Can both be used with Discord users or Last.fm usernames.

 !!! note "Examples"
     `.fmaddfriends frikandel_`